fabiospampinato/vscode-todo-plus/README.md

-  "todo.embedded.exclude": ["**/.git", ...], // Globs to use for excluding files "todo.embedded.groupByFile": false, // Group todos by file "todo.statistics.ignoreArchive": true, // Ignore the archive when rendering statistics "todo.statistics.statusbar.enabled": true, // Show statistics in the statusbar "todo.statistics.statusbar.alignment": "left", // Should the item be placed to the left or right?
+  "todo.embedded.exclude": ["**/.git", ...], // Globs to use for excluding files "todo.embedded.groupByFile": false, // Group todos by file "todo.statistics.ignoreArchive": true, // Ignore the archive when rendering statistics "todo.statistics.project.enabled": true, // Show statistics next to a project "todo.statistics.project.text": "([all])", // Template used for rendering the text "todo.statistics.statusbar.enabled": true, // Show statistics in the statusbar "todo.statistics.statusbar.alignment": "left", // Should the item be placed to the left or right?
   "todo.statistics.statusbar.color": "", // The foreground color for this item